decaylabs/moviedb/README.md

         3. **getMovie** - Called by an onClick event from movie_list.
 First checks to see if the item already exists in the lokijs db or proceeds to do an additional api call to get the detailed json from omdbapi.

         4. **getFavorites** - Called on mount of favorites-list.
 The request is a promise with a small setTimeout before resolving.
 This is done because the async nature of the application.
-Loki will resolve immediatly even when the database or collection doesn't exsist.
+Loki will resolve immediately even when the database or collection doesn't exsist.

         5. **getFavorite** - Is used by an onClick event from favorites-list.
 This action is already passed the movie from the favorites-list so it doesn't need to query the database.